 - Only use your UW email to sign into the application.

 - Run your degree audit for the major you are applying for before starting your application.
 Reference your audit when completing the application.
 This is very important for the minimum requirement majors.

-S/NS Grades during COVID-19- For any quarter designated as having extenuating circumstances, IAS will consider a S (satisfactory) grade as fulfilling admission requirements, meaning a S grade will not negatively impact your application to the School of IAS.
+- S/NS Grades during COVID-19: For any quarter designated as having extenuating circumstances, IAS will consider a S (satisfactory) grade as fulfilling admission requirements, meaning a S grade will not negatively impact your application to the School of IAS.
 An earned S grade will not be compared against a numeric grade earned by another applicant.

-Frequently asked questions (FAQs) about IAS Admissions
+Frequently asked questions about IAS admissions

 After you have been admitted to an IAS major there are a few things you should do: